Who We Are

 Mission Statement

-Provide reconciliation-based public education, research and support to promote the safety and wellbeing of First Nations children, young people, families and Nations.
+Provide reconciliation-based public education, policy guidance, research, advocacy, and support to promote the safety and wellbeing of First Nations children, young people, families, communities and Nations.

 Vision Statement